 What Was The Need For The Soil Health Card Policy?

 Soils in India have been exposed to intense cultivation and over-exploitation, and their fertility has declined drastically.
-According to the Indian Council of Agricultural Research, about 120 million hectares of land in India is affected by soil degradation and nutrient depletion is one of the main disasters.
+According to the Indian Council of Agricultural Research, about 120 million hectares of land in India are affected by soil degradation, and nutrient depletion is one of the main disasters.

 Read more: Ayushman Card